 What Does a Filter Remove?

 As mentioned above, the water that comes into your home originates from a lake, reservoir, or other watercourses.
 It is transported by a network of pipes to treatment centers, where the aim is to remove any contaminants.
-These contaminants may be natural or may also be man-made, as we will explain.
+These contaminants may be natural or man-made.
+For those who rely on well water, investing in well water filtration systems can further ensure that the water you use is free from impurities, providing an extra layer of protection and peace of mind.

 What does the water treatment center aim to remove from the supply?
 There are several things that can get into the water at the source level, including: